thingsboard/thingsboard-client-sdk/README.md

 // Initalize the Mqtt client instance Arduino_MQTT_Client mqttClient(espClient);

-// The SDK setup with 64 bytes for JSON payload, 32 fields for JSON object, 8 maximum subscriptions of every possible type, 5 possible attribute values that can be passed to Shared_Attribute_Callback or Attribute_Request_Callback and 0 possible key-value pairs that can be passed as a response from a server-side RPC call and the default logging instance (DefaultLogger)
+// The SDK setup with 64 bytes for JSON payload and 8 fields for JSON object
 // ThingsBoard tb(mqttClient);

-// The SDK setup with 128 bytes for JSON payload, 32 fields for JSON object, 8 maximum subscriptions of every possible type, 6 possible attribute values that can be passed to Shared_Attribute_Callback or Attribute_Request_Callback, 2 possible key-value pairs that can be passed as a response from a server-side RPC call and a custom logging instance (CustomLogger)
-ThingsBoardSized<32, 8, 6, 5, CustomLogger> tb(mqttClient, 128);
+// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32, Default_Response_Amount, CustomLogger> tb(mqttClient, 128);
 ```

 ## Have a question or proposal?